cascadiajs/cascadiajs/app/markdown/2025/next-steps/lightning-stage.md

 If your employer is covering travel and lodging in exchange for a Community Sponsorship of the conference, please let us know.
 It takes a village to put on CascadiaJS, and everything helps.

-Thank you to INFINITE RED for helping us out here!
+Thank you to Infinite Red, Github and Mux for helping us out here!

 ### Join the Discord

 Please [join our Discord](https://discord.gg/kkYR86GM29) and send a DM to Carter Rabasa so that he can flag you with the "speaker" role.

 * This will give you access to the "Speaker Lounge" in Discord.
-* Discord is also where we will ask our attendees to ask question during and following your talk.
+* Discord is also where we will ask our attendees to ask questions during and following your talk.

 <h2 id="preparing-for-the-conference">Preparing for the Conference</h2>